 An evening walk

 If there are lots of people around and you feel safe, you could go for an evening walk.
 This can lead to discovering places you don’t know about.
 Some might not have a website or social media presence, so are less likely to show up when researching before you leave.
-Some of the best experiences can come from discovering unique places on holiday.
+Some of the best experiences can come from discovering unique places like St Barts Villas when you are on a holiday.

 Go to the local bars